Are Life Insurance Premiums Tax Deductible? Business & Personal

 Frequently Asked Questions

-Can a self-employed person deduct life insurance premiums?
+Can a self-employed person deduct life insurance premiums in 2026?

-No. Self-employed individuals, including sole proprietors and single-member LLC owners, cannot deduct personal life insurance premiums.
-Even though self-employed people can deduct health insurance premiums under a separate provision, life insurance is treated differently by the IRS and is explicitly classified as a non-deductible personal expense.
-If you employ W-2 workers, you may be able to deduct group term life premiums for those employees.
+No. Self-employed individuals, including sole proprietors and single-member LLC owners, cannot deduct personal life insurance premiums in 2026.
+Although self-employed people can deduct health, dental, and qualifying long-term care premiums on Schedule 1, life insurance is explicitly excluded from that above-the-line deduction.
+If you employ W-2 workers, however, you may be able to deduct group term life premiums for those employees.

 Is key man insurance tax deductible for my business?

 No, key man (key person) insurance premiums are not tax deductible, regardless of your business entity type.
-The IRS disallows the deduction because the business itself is the beneficiary of the policy.
-The upside is that the death benefit is typically paid to the business income tax-free, provided you comply with Pension Protection Act rules — including obtaining the insured employee's written consent and filing Form 8925 annually.
+The IRS disallows the deduction under IRC Section 264(a)(1) because the business itself is the beneficiary of the policy.
+The upside is that the death benefit is typically paid to the business income tax-free under Section 101, provided you comply with Pension Protection Act rules including obtaining the insured employee's written consent before the policy is issued and filing Form 8925 every year the policy is in force.

-Under IRC Section 79, employers can deduct premiums for group term life insurance coverage up to $50,000 per employee, and employees receive that benefit completely tax-free.
-For coverage above $50,000, the employer can still deduct the premiums, but the employee must report the value of the excess coverage as taxable income (imputed income) on their W-2, calculated using IRS-published age-based rate tables.
-This limit applies to each employee individually.
+Under IRC Section 79, the $50,000 exclusion is unchanged for 2026.
+Employers can deduct premiums for group term life insurance coverage up to $50,000 per employee, and employees receive that benefit completely income tax-free.
+For coverage above $50,000, the employer still deducts the full premium, but the employee must report the value of the excess coverage as imputed income on their W-2 using IRS Table I age-based rates, which is subject to Social Security and Medicare taxes.

 Can an S-corp deduct life insurance premiums for its owner?

-An S-corp can pay life insurance premiums for a shareholder who owns more than 2% of the company, but the premiums must be added to that shareholder's W-2 as taxable wages.
-The business deducts them as compensation expense, but the owner pays income tax on the premium amount.
-For regular employees (non-owners), standard group term life rules apply — premiums are deductible up to $50,000 in coverage per employee with no income consequences.
+An S-corp can pay life insurance premiums for a shareholder who owns more than 2% of the company, but the entire premium must be added to that shareholder's W-2 in Boxes 1, 3, and 5 as taxable wages subject to income tax and FICA.
+The business deducts the premiums as compensation expense, but unlike health insurance, the shareholder gets no offsetting personal deduction on Form 1040.
+For regular non-owner employees, standard group term life rules apply with premiums deductible up to $50,000 in coverage per employee.

 What is a Section 162 bonus plan and how does it help with life insurance taxes?